Search

 • Monitor outcomes: weight trajectory, pneumonia incidence, patient-reported swallowing quality

-• Leverage telehealth: a recent pediatric telepractice pilot improved swallowing and quality-of-life metrics over 4 weeks.
+• Telehealth: recent pediatric telepractice pilot improved swallowing and quality-of-life metrics in 4 weeks.
+TeleRehab

-• More large trials are needed for neurostimulation, electrical stimulation, and novel sensor diagnostics.
+• More large trials needed for neurostimulation, electrical stimulation, and novel sensor diagnostics

-Dysphagia is a multifaceted, potentially serious condition that demands early recognition and a structured, multidisciplinary approach.
-From careful history-taking to instrumental assessments and tailored interventions, coordinated care can significantly improve outcomes, reduce complications, and restore safety and dignity to swallowing.
-Medasyst can assist with Dysphagia and swallowing difficulties
+Dysphagia is multifaceted and potentially serious, demanding early recognition and structured multidisciplinary care.
+Coordinated management—from history-taking to instrumental assessments and tailored interventions—improves outcomes, reduces complications, and restores safety and dignity to swallowing.
+Medasyst can assist with dysphagia and swallowing difficulties.

-If your clinic or hospital lacks a formal dysphagia pathway, Medasyst can assist you in building one.
+If your clinic or hospital lacks a formal dysphagia pathway, Medasyst can help build one.
 Contact us to explore tools, training, or implementation support.